Spread your wings from the Windy City.

 The Star Alliance, anchored by United Airlines (itself headquartered in Chicago), plus its partners ANA-All Nippon and Asiana, offer twice-daily nonstops to Tokyo-Narita, daily nonstops to Tokyo-Haneda, and daily nonstops to Seoul, Beijing, Shanghai, and Hong Kong.
 The Seoul and Beijing flights are especially convenient for making same-day connections directly to inland Chinese cities on partners Asiana, Air China, and Shenzhen Airlines.
 Fellow Star member EVA Air has started nonstop service to Taipei.

-The oneworld Alliance, with American Airlines, Japan Air Lines, and Cathay Pacific, offers double-daily service to Tokyo, plus daily nonstop service to Shanghai, Beijing, and Hong Kong.
+The oneworld Alliance, with American Airlines, Japan Air Lines, and Cathay Pacific, offers double-daily service to Tokyo, plus daily nonstop service to Shanghai and Hong Kong.

 Hainan Airlines is a rapidly-growing Chinese carrier not in one of the big 3 alliances, and it offers daily nonstops to Beijing.